FlyingDomotic/FF_WebServer/README.md

 ### Commands
 The following commands are allowed:
-The following commands are allowed:
-	- ? or h: display these help of commands
+	- ? or h or help: display this message
 	- m: display memory available
 	- v: set debug level to verbose
 	- d: set debug level to debug